Glaucoma surgery: all you need to know

 While medications and treatments may help prevent further vision loss in glaucoma patients, vision loss that has already caused by glaucoma is not reversible.
 That’s why we can say that the benefits brought by glaucoma surgery do outweigh the potential side effects, even before knowing about them.

 Disrupted vision, bleeding and infection inside the eye, too low eye pressure, scarring, and cataract are possible side effects of glaucoma surgery.
 Although there are risks associated with glaucoma surgeries, it is also important to recognize that the vast majority of glaucoma surgeries are successful and effective at slowing the progression of glaucoma and balancing the standard pressure inside the eye, so we can say that a glaucoma surgery worth it.

 Glaucoma treatment and glaucoma surgery is offered at modern eye hospitals and eye clinics in Iran at very affordable prices.
 Low cost of eye care treatments, availability of highly skilled eye specialists and experienced paramedical staff, developed medical facilities, use of advanced technology in glaucoma treatment, and high success rates are the main reasons Iran is a perfect country for glaucoma treatment.

 Glaucoma surgery cost in Iran

-Fortunately, because of the availability of clinics specialized in these types of eye surgeries, the price of glaucoma surgery in Iran is a low fraction of its prices in other countries.
 If you have any questions regarding the costs of glaucoma surgery in Iran, please contact us on one of the messaging apps provided below or fill out the online form.
-Once we receive your inquiry, we will contact you to provide you with detailed information.
-Our costs are transparent and prices include surgeon’s visit and surgery, hotel, transfer, and interpreting services.
+Once we receive your inquiry, we will get back to you to provide you with detailed information, including a price quote for glaucoma surgery.
+Our costs are transparent and prices include surgeon’s visit and surgery, hotel, transfer, and other medical tourism services.